hkbakke/bash-insulter/README.md

         "I don't know what to say"
     )

-Then source this file before you source the script:
+Then source this file before you source the script (if you haven't done so already):
 ```
 if [ -f /etc/bash.command-not-found-messages ]; then
     . /etc/bash.command-not-found-messages